The market for electric mobility has grown rapidly, with around 2,1 million cars sold in 2018.What are the drivers and how green are e-cars really?

 The production of batteries takes place mostly in Asia.
 Tesla-based Japanese manufacturer Panasonic Sanyo is the market leader (40% market share), followed by Chinese producers.

-Many European manufacturers, such as Bosch, have stopped the project due to the high investment costs despite a clear request from Angela Merkel to promote the European development of battery cells.
-According to Bosch, a possible market share of 20% is about € 20 billion in research and development costs.
+Many European manufacturers, such as Bosch, have discontinued the project due to the high investment costs despite a clear request from Angela Merkel to advance the European development of battery cells.
+According to Bosch, a possible market share of 20% is offset by around € 20 billion in research and development costs.

 Lithium-ion batteries are facing challenges